Salesforce Sales Cloud

 Data fragmentation & duplication

-Accounts, contacts, and opportunities don't align, breaking reporting and attribution.
+Accounts, contacts, and opportunities do not align, breaking reporting and attribution.

 Low CRM adoption by reps